inventables/x-carve-instructions/1000mm/step8/index.md

 	 <img src="P6280109EDIT.jpg">

 	<p>
-	Slide the controller board into the channels of the chassis, making sure you route the wires through the cutout on the board to prevent snagging or pinching.</p>
+	Slide the controller board into the channels of the chassis, making sure you route the wires through the cutout on the board to prevent snagging or pinching.
+The two remaining M4 x 8mm button head cap screws can be installed in the threaded holes on the sides of the chassis.
+The screws act as stoppers, preventing the controller board from moving around within the chassis.</p>

 	<div class="row image-row">
 		<div class="col-xs-6 col-md-3">